jfflbnntt/dmsguild/expandedArmory/rules/optional_rules.md

-#### Optional Variant Rules
+#### Optional Rules

-Here are a few variant rules you can pick and choose from to spice up your games.
+Here are a few optional rules you can pick and choose from to spice up your games.

+**Attunements by Level.** A character can attune to a number of items equal to their current Proficiency modifier.
+This replaces the static value of 3 and slowly ramps up over the career of the character from 2 to 6.
+Artificer's Superior Attunement Feature grants a +1 to this value.

 **Charging Attack.** When taking the Dash Action you can use a Bonus Action to make a single melee weapon attack or shove a creature at the end of your movement.
 If you use this variant rule then the **Charger** feat no longer requires a bonus action to make an attack.
 Use this rule if you want combat to feel more dynamic and fast paced.